 Lima Arrival & Special Museum Tour

 - Arrive in Lima, the capital and largest city in Peru, by 7 p.m.
-Travelers who arrive in Lima earlier in the day will have the option to join a guided, behind-the-scenes visit of Lima's Natural History Museum taking place in the afternoon.
+Travelers who arrive in Lima earlier in the day will have the option to join a guided, behind-the-scenes visit to Lima’s Natural History Museum either in the late morning or early afternoon.

 - Start getting to know your expedition companions over a group welcome dinner at a restaurant near the hotel.